kelvenray/TechManWorkflow-JointJS/CONTAINER_DRAG_DROP_IMPLEMENTATION.md

 ## Usage Instructions

 ### For Users
-1. **Drag into Container**: Drag any regular node over a container node to see the red highlight effect
+1. **Drag into Container**: Drag any regular node over a container node to see the subtle light blue highlight effect
 2. **Drop to Embed**: Release the mouse button while over the container to embed the node
 3. **Move Container**: Drag the container to move all embedded nodes together
 4. **Drag out**: Drag an embedded node outside the container boundaries to unembed it